lewisf/reason-expo-vector-icons/README.md

 This library is the bindings for @expo/vector-icons which is a compatibility layer around @oblador/react-native-vector-icons to work with the Expo asset system.
 If you're using Javascript/Typescript, you have no need for this library -- carry on! (or maybe check out [@expo/vector-icons](https://github.com/expo/vector-icons)).

+If you're not using Expo, then check out [Astrocoders/bs-react-native-vector-icons](https://github.com/Astrocoders/bs-react-native-vector-icons) instead.

 # Usage

 ```reasonml